For a Healthier Crowning Glory

 Other great sources of omega-3s: Salmon, sardines, trout.

-This grain is one of only a few plant-derived foods that provide a complete protein, complete with all of the essential amino acids in one food.
-(Soy is another).
+This grain is one of only a few plant-derived foods that provide a complete protein.

 Too little protein in your diet can lead to dry, dull hair.

 A recent study in China found that animals fed a low-protein diet.

 Had thinner, shorter and fewer hairs in their coats than animals fed a higher-protein diet.